2022 June Primary Election

-The Secretary of State’s office notes there are 391,379 eligible voters for the June Primary Election.
-In the June 9, 2020 Primary Election, just 28 percent of the eligible voters went out and cast ballots.
+The Secretary of State’s office notes on its election website there are 671,031 eligible voters for the June primary election.
+Historically, about 1 in 4 North Dakota voters take part in the June primaries.
+In the June 9, 2020 primary election, for example, 28 percent of the eligible voters went out and cast ballots.

+Polls opened in many counties at 7:00 a.m. this morning.
+Most polls will close at 7:00 p.m.

-Below are the races we’re following here at the website.
-There are a lot more than we’re covering, and you can get the results of those races at the Secretary of State’s election result page.
+Below are the races in the KX viewing area we’re following here at the website.
+There are, or course, a lot more races than we’re covering, and you can get the results of those contests and more at the Secretary of State’s election result page.

 That page, along with our results here, will be regularly updated throughout the night until all the ballots are counted, so check back often.

-Here are links to the races we’re following tonight.
-Click any of them to see current vote totals:
+Here are links to the races we’re watching tonight.
+Click any of them to see the current vote totals:

 Also, here are links to the election results pages at the Secretary of State’s website for other races of interest: